 - iOS: Devices with iOS 9.3.5 or above

 - Android: Devices with Android 5 or above

 So you could stream direct to your TV, through a tablet, a laptop, and even a smartphone – making sure you never miss a match!

-Foxtel recently streamlined their services, renaming the former Foxtel Play as Foxtel Now but still providing the same live-streaming service.
-The NRL’s new rights deal, meanwhile, means that laptop and desktop computers won’t be able to stream NRL Live Pass games in 2018 and onwards.
+Foxtel recently streamlined their platform but will still be providing the same live-streaming service.
+The NRL’s new rights deal, meanwhile, means that laptop and desktop computers won’t be able to stream NRL Live Pass games in 2019 and onwards.

 Both options have a lot to offer.
 They both give you live coverage on portable devices, so you can take the match with you.
 They both stream it directly, so you don’t need a cable connection.

 With the NRL Live Pass you get live matches, past games, highlights and post-match coverage.
 You also have the choice of weekly subscriptions.
 However, the live match screen size restriction and lack of streaming options might prove a bit unappealing for tablet users.

 On the other hand, the Foxtel Now Sports Package with Live Streaming gives you more options.
 You get the full Foxtel Sports experience, including ESPN, Fox Sports, Fox Footy, Fox Cricket and the new Rugby League channel – and it’s viewable on bigger screens.

 |Android phones/tablets||Android 4.2 and above||Android 4.1 and above|

 |Windows laptops||IE9 or later, Chrome 31 or later, Firefox 28 or later||Windows XP with SP2 and IE8 and above|